 The Servicemembers Civil Relief Act of 2003 provides that a person on active duty in military service may declare the situs (the place where property is legally situated) of his or her personal property to be his or her home state or county.
 This declaration renders the personal property immune from taxation in the state where the individual is stationed on active duty.
 This act does not provide for an exemption from personal property taxation.
 Instead, it establishes tax situs of the property and thus establishes an exception to the general rule that personal property has its tax situs at the place it is located.
 The taxing agency with jurisdiction as the servicemember's domicile may tax the property if the laws so provide.
 This rule of tax situs is applicable whether the servicemember's domicile is another county of California or elsewhere within the United States.

 If a servicemember on active duty in California who claims residency in another state has a vessel, the vessel is immune from property taxation in California.
 A servicemember who declares situs of his or her personal property to be located elsewhere must complete form BOE-261-D, Servicemembers Civil Relief Act Declaration.
-The declaration may be filed at any time with the assessor of the county where the personal property is located without penalty or interest.
+The declaration may be filed at any time with the county assessor of the county where the personal property is located without penalty or interest.

 The following links provide additional information on vessels exemption under the Soldiers' and Sailors' Civil Relief Act of 1940.